 DAY 7: MUONG LAY -> DIEN BIEN PHU -> HANOI

 You will be transferred by Lotussia Travel team to the river, where you take a boat ride downstream in the Black River.
 You can make a stop to visit a village of Thai minority and hear about their daily life on the riverbank.
 A friendly atmosphere makes your trip more enjoyable.
 The boat takes you further downstream.
 You will be transferred back to the hotel for lunch.
 After having lunch, you will transfer 104km to Dien Bien Phu, trip around the town to visit famous historical sites such as Dien Bien Phu Museum, Glory Statue, A1 Hill and De Cattery Tunnel.
 In the afternoon, you will be transferred to the airport for a flight to Ha Noi.
-End of Lotussia Travel service.
+Trip ends.

 Occasionally our tour itineraries are updated during the year to incorporate improvements stemming from past travelers’ comments and our own research.
 The information given in this itinerary may be slightly different to that in the service proposal.
 It’s very important that you print and review a final copy of your itinerary a couple of days prior to travel, in case there have been changes that affect your plans.
 If you have any queries, please contact us.
 We are here to help you!